movidius/ncappzoo/apps/chef_ai/README.md

 ### Original [Chef.ai](https://github.com/fcr3/chef_devmesh) Webapp with React.js
 ![Chef.ai in action!](./chef_ai.gif)

+## Introduction
+This app demonstrates how to use the food ssd inception v2 model featured in the ncappzoo's networks directory.
+This app features a frontend and backend, and the OpenVINO inference code is plugged into the backend.
+Once users upload the data such that the frontend holds the data in memory, users can then run inference on the data, spit out a prediction on what food is available in the image data, and use an external API to generate recipes using those foods.

 ## How to use the app:
 1. Take a picture of the ingredients that you have or upload a picture
 2. Detect the food